hoflerk94/pixelpad/README.md

-# pixelpad
+# sketchpad
-a pixel styled sketchpad
+A simple sketchpad created with HTML, CSS, Javascript and Jquery